extrawurst/extrawurst.github.io/_posts/2019-12-12-alexa-skill-toast.md

 ## Alexa skills in go

+My usecase for go was writing an Alexa Skill, remember?

 Unfortunately AWS does not offer an off-the-shelve SDK for alexa skills in go like it does for javascript but thanks to open source this does not matter much: [alexa-skills-kit-golang](https://github.com/ericdaugherty/alexa-skills-kit-golang)

 Therefore writing a skill in go is similarly easy: